Kiara Advani: Rise to prominence (2019–)

-The following year, she appeared with Kartik Aaryan and Tabu in the comedy horror film Bhool Bhulaiyaa 2.
+The following year, she appeared with Tabu and Kartik Aaryan in the comedy horror film Bhool Bhulaiyaa 2.
 Shalini Langer of The Indian Express wrote that she "has little to do except pop up now and then".
 The film emerged as one of her most commercially successful, with worldwide earnings of over ₹2.6 billion.
 Advani starred alongside an ensemble cast in Jugjugg Jeeyo, a comedy-drama about divorce, in which Varun Dhawan and her played an unhappily married couple.
 Writing for Hindustan Times, Monika Rawal Kukreja commended her "restrained performance" in it.
 It earned ₹1.35 billion worldwide.
 She then starred in the comic thriller Govinda Naam Mera, with Vicky Kaushal and Bhumi Pednekar, which released digitally on Disney+ Hotstar.
 Sukanya Verma of Rediff.com opined that "Kiara Advani's energy is capable of far more heavy lifting than it gets credit for."

-Advani will next appear in an untitled Telugu film directed by S. Shankar, co-starring Ram Charan.
-She will also reunite with Kartik Aaryan in the romantic drama Satyaprem Ki Katha.
+Advani reunited with Kartik Aaryan in Satyaprem Ki Katha (2023), a romantic drama about a troubled marriage.
+Scroll.in's Nandini Ramnath found her "sensitive, soulful" performance to be "affecting", adding that she "displays further evidence of her growing confidence".
+It emerged as a modest commercial success.
+Advani received her second Filmfare nomination for Best Actress.

+In 2025, Kiara Advani starred in two action films, Game Changer and War 2, each made on a ₹4 billion budget, making them among the most expensive Indian films ever made.
+In Game Changer, a Telugu action film directed by S. Shankar, Advani starred opposite Ram Charan.
+Firstpost's Vinamra Mathur bemoaned that she had been wasted in an "inconsequential romantic track".
+Advani starred as a wing commander opposite Hrithik Roshan in Ayan Mukerji's War 2, set in the YRF Spy Universe.
+In a negative review for The Indian Express, Shubhra Gupta lamented the absence of "an actual fleshed-out role" for Advani in what she described as a "boys-and-their-toys flick".
+Similarly, News18’s Titas Chowdhury noted that the actress had been "relegated to the periphery," though she praised her skill in the action sequences.
+War 2 had the highest opening weekend of Advani's career, yet both it and Game Changer emerged as box-office bombs.
+She will next feature opposite Yash in the action film Toxic: A Fairy Tale for Grown-Ups.

-Personal life and media image
+Personal life

-Despite persistent rumours of dating actor Sidharth Malhotra since 2020, Advani did not publicly speak about the relationship.
-On 7 February 2023, they married in Jaisalmer, Rajasthan in a traditional Hindu wedding ceremony.
-Their wedding received widespread media attention, resulting in their official wedding pictures being the most liked Instagram post in India till date.
+Despite persistent rumours of a relationship with actor Sidharth Malhotra since 2020, Advani did not publicly comment on it.
+They were married on 7 February 2023 in a traditional Hindu ceremony in Jaisalmer, Rajasthan.
+The wedding attracted significant media coverage, with their photos becoming the most-liked Instagram post in India.
+Advani gave birth to their daughter on 15 July 2025.

-In 2019, Advani took part of the campaign as brand ambassador for Giordano handbags.
-In 2020, Advani collaborated with Myntra.
-In 2022, she took part with Mango in India in a campaign with endorse the brand's Spring-Summer-22 collection.
-In 2023, Advani became the new face of the mango drink brand, Slice.

-Advani ranked 30th in GQ Indias listing of the 30 most influential young Indians.
-She is frequently featured in The Times of India listing of the "Most Desirable Woman"; she ranked sixth in 2019 and fourth in 2020.
-In March 2023, Advani performed at the opening ceremony of the Women's Premier League.